philsturgeon/codeigniter-unzip/README.markdown

 To-do
 -----

-- Add extra_file() to get a specific file out of the ZIP.
+- Add extract_file() to extract a specific file from your ZIP.

 Extra